-Database synchronization is the process of establishing data consistency between two or more databases, automatically copying changes back and forth.
+Database synchronization establishes data consistency between two or more databases, automatically copying changes back and forth.
 Harmonization of the data over time should be performed continuously.
-Pulling out data from source (master) database to destination (slave) is the most trivial case.
+Pulling out data from source database to destination is the most trivial case.

 NOTE: Synchronization works on the base of Primary Key constraint.
-The dbs structures should contain Primary Key or an Unique or Primary index, not a composite one.
+The structures of Databases should contain Primary Key or a Unique or Primary index, not a composite one.

 Below you can find information about various types of synchronization: